louscmh/gts-stream/README.md

 - **SWITCH TO GAMEPLAY:** Button to switch scenes from mappool to gameplay.
 Upon pressing again will return you to the mappool scene.

-- **SWITCH TO INTRO:** Button to switch scenes from mappool to intro.
+- **SWITCH TO INTRO:** Button to switch scenes from main match scene to intro.
 Upon pressing again will return you to the mappool scene.

-- **WITCH TO RESULTS:** Currently W.I.P
+- **SWITCH TO RESULTS:** Button to switch scenes from main match scene to results.
+Upon pressing again will return you to the main match scene scene.
+Disabled by default, and will only be enabled when the following two things happen:
+    - One of the players have reached the maximum amount of points in the tournament client.
+    - The exact amount of picks marked as a win neccessary to win by a player has been reached.
 ___
 **AUTO CONTROLS**
 Both buttons are toggled on by default and should only be turned off if fixing an error/debugging.